In this section

 |

-The table is used to transfer data on the processed connection to the intercept_hook function.
-On the basis of this data one of the following action can be performed to the connection:
+The table is used to pass data on the connection being processed to the intercept_hook function.
+One of the following actions can be performed on the basis of this data:

-•send the connection to SpIDer Gate for checking.
+•pass the connection to SpIDer Gate for scanning.

-Dr.Web Firewall for Linux fills the table with data.
-Some data in the table is already available by the time the intercept_hook functions are executed, other data (so called “lazy” data) will be calculated directly upon request of the corresponding field of the table.
+The Dr.Web Firewall for Linux component fills this table with data.
+Some data in the table is already available by the time the intercept_hook function is called, the remaining (so called “lazy”) data will be calculated directly upon quering the corresponding field of this table.

 Field